-Grade Point Average: At least 4.00 (A=5.00) for the final 60 semester hours (90 quarter hours) of undergraduate
+Grade Point Average: At least 4.00 (A=5.00) for the final 60 semester hours (90 quarter hours) of undergraduate study.

 Tests Required: GRE general.
-The GRE advanced test in either biology or biochemistry, cell and molecular biology is optional but recommended.
+The GRE advanced test in either biology or biochemistry, cell and molecular biology is recommended, but not required.

-Letters of Recommendation: Three required, preferably from instructors who are familiar with the applicant's recent
+Letters of Recommendation: Three required, preferably from instructors who are familiar with the applicant's recent work.